Ariana Grande discography

-After signing with Republic Records, Grande released her debut single "Put Your Hearts Up" in December 2011.
-In April 2013, she made her chart debut with "The Way" featuring Mac Miller, which peaked at number nine on the Billboard Hot 100 in the United States.
-Her debut studio album, Yours Truly, reached the top ten in multiple countries while debuting at number one on the US Billboard 200, and was subsequently certified Platinum by the Recording Industry Association of America (RIAA).
-In December 2013, Grande released her first extended play, Christmas Kisses, which was re-released in December 2014 in Japan with the bonus track "Santa Tell Me".
-The single is now considered a modern Christmas standard for its popularity during the Christmas season throughout the years; it has reached the top 10 internationally and peaked at number five on the Billboard Hot 100 and the Billboard Global 200.

-Grande released her second studio album, My Everything, in August 2014.
-The album became her second consecutive number-one record on the Billboard 200, and has been certified 4× Platinum by the RIAA.
-Its singles "Problem" featuring Iggy Azalea, "Break Free" featuring Zedd, and "Bang Bang" with Jessie J and Nicki Minaj became international hits and reached the top 10 of music charts worldwide; in the US, they peaked at number two, four, and three respectively on Billboard Hot 100 and charted within the top ten simultaneously, making Grande the second lead female artist to achieve the feat.
-"Problem" and "Bang Bang" also became her first two number one hit singles in the United Kingdom.
-With the album's fourth single, the Weeknd collaboration "Love Me Harder", also peaking at number seven, Grande became the only artist to score four top-10 hits on the Billboard Hot 100 in 2014.
-Grande's third studio album, Dangerous Woman, was released in May 2016.
-The record peaked at number two in the US while topping the charts in the UK, Italy and 11 other countries.
-Its lead single of the same name debuted at number 10 and peaked at number eight on the Billboard Hot 100, making her the first and only artist in the chart's history to debut in the top 10 with the lead single from each of her first three albums.
-Her next two singles achieved commercial success worldwide, with "Into You" entering the top 10 internationally and "Side to Side" featuring Minaj reaching number four in both the US and the UK.
+After signing with Republic Records, Grande released her debut single, "Put Your Hearts Up", in December 2011.
+In April 2013, she made her chart debut with "The Way" featuring Mac Miller, which peaked at number nine on the Hot 100.
+Her debut studio album, Yours Truly (2013), reached the top 10 in Australia, Canada, Denmark, and the United Kingdom, while debuting at number one on the US Billboard 200, and was subsequently certified platinum by the RIAA.
+Her first extended play (EP), Christmas Kisses (2013), in which was re-released in December 2014 in Japan with the bonus track, "Santa Tell Me".
+The single is now considered a modern Christmas standard for its popularity during the Christmas season throughout the years; it peaked number five on the Hot 100 and the Billboard Global 200.
+Her second studio album, My Everything (2014), became her second consecutive number-one record in the US, and has been certified four-times Platinum by the RIAA.
+Three singles—"Problem" (featuring Iggy Azalea), "Break Free" (featuring Zedd), and "Bang Bang" (with Jessie J and Nicki Minaj)—peaked at number two, four, and three respectively on Hot 100 and charted within the top 10 simultaneously, making Grande the second lead female artist to achieve the feat.
+"Problem" and "Bang Bang" also became her first two number-one singles on the UK Singles Chart.
+With its fourth single being Grande and the Weeknd's collaboration "Love Me Harder", also peaking at number seven, Grande became the only artist to score four top-10 songs on the Hot 100 in 2014.